Ginger Cardamom Rhubarb Crisp Recipe

 Fruit crisps are just about the easiest dessert going…Like a pie without the fuss.
 You get that addictive combination of tart, soft, saucy fruit and a crisp, buttery topping plus they take all of five minutes to throw together.

-Fruit crisps, or crumbles (which ever name you prefer) were my mom’s go-to dessert to feed a crowd when I was growing up.
-They’re one of the best ways to showcase and enjoy in-season fruit and easy to whip up, especially when you hate to come in from the garden to get supper on.
+Fruit crisps, or crumbles (whichever name you prefer) are the perfect go-to dessert to feed a crowd.
+They’re one of the best ways to showcase and enjoy in-season fruit and easy to whip up.

-Rhubarb crisp (any fruit crisp, really) has been an all-time favourite of mine.
+Rhubarb crisp (any fruit crisp, really) has been an all-time favourite at Crosby’s.
 Something about the way the fruit bubbles up from under the crust and creates a toffee-like sauce around the edges, and that sweet buttery topping…

 If you’d like to make a gluten free rhubarb crisp: